shipgirlproject/Haruna/README.md

 ## How to use this?
 1. Clone this repo
-2. Make a file `config.json` that contains options for Haruna
+2. Make a file `config.json`/`config.js` that contains options for Haruna (Options are passed to the constructor, check [here](https://deivu.github.io/Haruna/api))
+> Config file can be both `.js` or `.json`.
+There are examples for them, see [configExample.json](https://github.com/deivu/haruna/blob/master/configExample.json) and [configExample.js](https://github.com/deivu/haruna/blob/master/configExample.js)
 3. Run [`server.js`](https://github.com/deivu/haruna/blob/master/server.js)
 4. If you think [`server.js`](https://github.com/deivu/haruna/blob/master/server.js) is not enough, then you should use your own parent process, or maybe running it on your bot (not recommended)

 ## Notes
-* You might want to run it with [`pm2`](http://pm2.keymetrics.io/) or system services so any unexpected restarts will be handled and better logging
+* You might want to run Haruna with [`pm2`](http://pm2.keymetrics.io/) or native services so any unexpected restarts will be handled and better logging
-* This is a standalone API, so as long as the parent process is alive, it should not die.
+* This is a standalone API, so as long as the parent process is alive, disconnections shold be handled automatically.